TN-Holdings-LLC/psf-zero/README.md

 Source: [`psf_compile.py`](psf_compile.py) — the pass itself, and the one place the current compiler lives.
-Its `VERSION:` line names the revision; that line is bumped in place, so there is never a second, differently-named copy to pick between · [`lib.rs`](lib.rs) — the Rust core (`psf_zero_core`) it calls into · [`psf_smart_layout.py`](benchmarks/psf_smart_layout.py) — the layout-search prototype, repaired 2026-09-20 (four defects found and fixed, verified end-to-end; see below).
+Its `VERSION:` line names the revision; that line is bumped in place, so there is never a second, differently-named copy to pick between (`benchmarks/psf_compile.py` holds no code: it only loads this file) · [`lib.rs`](lib.rs) — the Rust core (`psf_zero_core`) it calls into · [`psf_smart_layout.py`](benchmarks/psf_smart_layout.py) — the layout-search prototype, repaired 2026-09-20 (four defects found and fixed, verified end-to-end; see below).